FrantisekGazo/Blade/README.md

 ## @Blade
-If you do not use any `@Extra` inside your class, but you want the library to generate methods in `I` for this class, then just annotate the class with `@Blade`, like this:
+If you do not use any `@Extra` inside your class, but you want the library to generate methods in `blade.I` for this class, then just annotate the class with `@Blade`, like this:

 ```Java